llambiel/letsecureme/post.md

 Let's begin by spawning a new cloud instance.
 First of all you'll need a public SSH key at hand.
 If you don't have your own key, or want a quick setup, Exoscale let you generate one on the fly before starting your machine.
 Go under the SSH Keys menu and create your key.
 [They have a guideline](https://community.exoscale.ch/documentation/compute/ssh-keypairs/) if this stuff is new for you.
 This tutorial will assume you know what an SSH key is and how to use it.

 On the [Exoscale portal](https://portal.exoscale.ch) (or the cloud provider of your choice), start a Linux Ubuntu 14.04.
 For this demo a micro instance (512mb RAM, 1 Vcpu & 10GB disk) will be more than enough.
-Choose your SSH key on creation and verify that the "default" Security group is checked (more on that later).
+Choose your SSH key on creation and verify that the "default" Security Group is checked (more on that later).

 Within a few seconds our instance is available and ready for use.
 You can now note down its IP address in order to proceed with the DNS setup.